Advice for Picking a Mission Agency

 - What provisions does the agency have for supporting you during times of furlough?
 Do they provide (or even better) require de-briefing opportunities either in person or through other electronic means?

 - If you are a couple, what work hour requirements are established for husband and wife?
 What if you have children?
 Are the expectations different if you have children?·

 - Does the agency you’re considering have emergency evacuation plans in the event of an unexpected tragedy?

 In the end, the decision will come through lots of prayer, reading and searching.
 God will direct you in the direction He wants you to go.
 Just keep knocking and asking!

-Helen and her husband David confirmed God's first call to missions at a MissionNext Conference in 2002.
+Helen and her late husband David confirmed God's first call to missions at a MissionNext Conference in 2002.
 After three short-term (2-4 month) projects in Lithuania, they joined Wycliffe Bible Translators.
 They then taught for 7 years at Black Forest Academy in Germany.
 Black Forest Academy serves mostly US passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
-Now, back in the States, David continues to serve Wycliffe in a human resources capacity.
+Helen now serves as a Journey Guide with MissionNext.